-In accordance with section 2.5.2 of the Families and Communities Program Guidelines, some FaRS providers are permitted to charge fees on a sliding scale depending on income.
-However, clients must not be refused services or referred to other organisations on the basis of incapacity to pay fees.
+Where fees are charged, service providers must liaise with their FAM to seek an exemption from this rule.
+However clients must not be refused services or referred to other organisations on the basis of incapacity to pay fees.

 Where fees are charged, service providers must: